rubocode/frontier.nvim/doc/design/colors.md

 The goal of having the same colors on both _xterm256_ and _truecolor_ terminals was achieved early using colors outside the basic 16 colors.
-The facilitation of a second colorscheme introduced the problem of sharing a global color palette versus keeping a local and private color palette with each theme.
+The facilitation of a second theme introduced the problem of sharing a global color palette versus keeping a local and private color palette with each theme.
 Upto a certain stage the selected shared subset was used